insightfinder/InsightAgent/stressTestLog/README.md

-# InsightAgent: MetricFakeDataReplay
+# InsightAgent: stressTestLog
-Agent Type: MetricFileReplay
+Agent Type: stressTestLog
-Platform: Linux, Python 3.7
+Platform: Linux, Python 3.6.8

-This agent used to ingest fake metric data to insightfinder.
+This agent used to ingest fake log data to Insightfinder.